angiebunk1/readme-generator/generatedREADME.md

 -  [Questions](#questions)

 ## Installation
-Download the app and try it out
+Download the app to your phone or computer to start using.
+Or visit the webpage.

 ## Usage
-To help people plan their projects
+Users enter details of projects in provided fields to see generated project plan

 ## License
 This project is protected under the following license: Mozilla Public License 2.0